Brhando/WhileIterating_Game/docs/TaskList.md

 ## Immediate Goals
 - [ ] Create WorkBench script and scene
-- [ ] Set up initial town area
-- [ ] Prototype an early "day/night" system
+- [ ] Create an early crafting system and recipes
 - [ ] Figure out how to make a player's hp persist throughout the "day"
-- [ ] Develop a Day/night cycle
+- [ ] Create a dungeon that is a collection of randomized nodes (5 - 10 rooms/ scenes)
+- [ ] Fully flesh out Warrior class combat tree
+- [ ] Finish 10 enemy types with basic behaviors

 ## To Fix/Add After Vertical Completion